Zaimwa9/frontRasp/README.md

 The apiRasp must be running on a Raspberry accessible via local network.

-You need to have a Snips account and an assistant with the Snips app linked to fully use the features.
+You need to have a Snips account and an assistant with the apiSnips app linked to fully use the features.

 # Getting Started